-Categories Privacy Indicators OICR The containment measures implemented, The date(s) that the containment measures were implemented, The date(s) that notification was provided to the health information custodians or any other organizations, The date that the investigation was commenced, The date that the investigation was completed, A brief description of each recommendation made, The date each recommendation was addressed or is proposed to be addressed, and The manner in which each recommendation was addressed or is proposed to be addressed. with a patch that will ensure that if 2 or more users register samples at the same time, the system will prevent the samples from registering.
-The date each recommendation was addressed: May 2, 2013 The manner in which each recommendation was addressed: The software was updated with a patch to ensure that if 2 ormore users register samples at the same time, the system will prevent the samples from registering (and thus prevent the sites from being able to view the others samples in such instances).
-Privacy Complaints The number of privacy complaints received since the prior review by None
+Categories Privacy Indicators OICR The date(s) that notification was provided to the health information custodians or any other organizations, The date that the investigation was commenced,The date that the investigation was completed,A brief description of each recommendation made, - The date each recommendation was addressed or is proposed to be addressed, and - The manner in which each recommendation was addressed or is proposed to be addressed.
+Privacy Complaints The number of privacy complaints received since the prior review by the Information and Privacy None

-Categories Privacy Indicators OICR the Information and Privacy Commissioner of Ontario.
-Of the privacy complaints received, the number of privacy None complaints investigated since the prior review by the Information and Privacy Commissioner of Ontario and with respect to each privacy complaint investigated: The date that the privacy complaint was received, The nature of the privacy complaint, The date that the investigation was commenced, The date of the letter to the individual who made the privacy complaint in relation to the commencement of the investigation, The date that the investigation was completed, A brief description of each recommendation
+Categories Privacy Indicators OICR Commissioner of Ontario.
+Of the privacy complaints received, the number of privacy complaints investigated since the prior review by the Information and Privacy Commissioner of Ontario and with respect to each privacy complaint investigated: None The date that the privacy complaint was received, The nature of the privacy complaint,The date that the investigation was commenced, - The date of the letter to the individual who made the privacy complaint in relation to the commencement of the investigation, The date that the investigation was completed,

-Categories Privacy Indicators OICR made, The date each recommendation was addressed or is proposed to be addressed, The manner in which each recommendation was addressed or is proposed to be addressed, and The date of the letter to the individual who made the privacy complaint describing the nature and findings of the investigation and the measures taken in response to the complaint.
-Of the privacy complaints received, the number of privacy None complaints not investigated since the prior review by the Information and Privacy Commissioner of Ontario and with respect to each privacy complaint not
+Categories Privacy Indicators OICR A brief description of each recommendation made, - The date each recommendation was addressed or is proposed to be addressed, - The manner in which each recommendation was addressed or is proposed to be addressed, and - The date of the letter to the individual who made the privacy complaint describing the nature and findings of the investigation and the measures taken in response to the complaint.
+Of the privacy complaints received, the number of privacy complaints not investigated since the prior review by the Information and Privacy Commissioner of Ontario and with None

-Categories Privacy Indicators OICR investigated: The date that the privacy complaint was received, The nature of the privacy complaint, and The date of the letter to the individual who made the privacy complaint and a brief description of the content of the letter.
+Categories Privacy Indicators OICR respect to each privacy complaint not investigated: - The date that the privacy complaint was received, - The nature of the privacy complaint, and - The date of the letter to the individual who made the privacy complaint and a brief description of the content of the letter.